bx-r0/Game_Key_RE/Diablo_II/RE/README.md

     return "".join(key)
 ```

-The first byte is all we care about due to it being decoded and checked if it is either a `06` or `07`.
-This originates from the 6th and 7th character.

-## Key decode (TODO: Function PTR)
+## Key decode

-The program then runs around a similar loop before loading a constant `0x13ac9741` into a variable
+The program then runs around a similar loop before loading a magic constant `0x13ac9741` into a variable

 The program loops through the key from right to left and alters the entire key

 This is the final step before 2 bytes are copied from this key into a return variable.
 Other bytes are written out but the front two are relevant for this code section.

-These front two bytes are used to determine if the code is from Diablo II and not another Blizzard game.
+These front two bytes are used to determine if the key is from Diablo II and not another Blizzard game.

 We're looking for the front two values to equal either `06` or `07`.

-An overview of the code is below:
+Some C-Ghida-hybrid code is displayed below:

 ```C
 i = 0xf;